DuckbillGroup/onboarding/README.md

 Our IAM role should ideally be set up in every AWS account you have.
 If that’s not feasible, then please apply it to your master payer account and your largest (by spend) accounts.

+More details about how we access client accounts, and the details of our internal operations with such, can be found in [our writeup about overhauling AWS access in 2023](https://www.duckbillgroup.com/blog/overhauling-aws-account-access-with-terraform-granted-and-gitops/).

 ## Prerequisites

 You'll need the [AWS CLI](https://aws.amazon.com/cli/) installed and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for your target AWS account.
 Your AWS user will need to have privileges to create IAM roles and policies in your target account.